gbazo/face_detection/README.md

-# face_detection
+# Python face detection with Opencv

-Python face detection with Opencv
+Codes for studying computer vision and face detection